Surge77/Spring-docs/Dependency Injection.md

-# Dependency & Dependency Injection in Spring
+# Dependency & Dependency Injection in Spring -> DI It is a design framework

 #### **Step 1: What is the core problem?**